 Here are some reasons why you should make it a priority to go paperless at home.

 If every person in the world is committed to reducing their paper usage and recycling, it would make a big difference in deforestation and reduce the paper waste pilling up at landfills.

 You will also have less clutter around the house with no signs of papers stacked up in different places and old dusty filing cabinets full of old irrelevant paper documents.

 Stay relaxed and organized

 You can search, view and sign documents via your computer or online applications.
-You need not stress about searching for that old bill or tax return form hidden away in filing cabinet or some random place.
+You need not stress about searching for that old bill or tax return form hidden away in a filing cabinet or some random place.

-You can save money on printers, papers, ink, paper statement fees and storage solutions for storing what essentially will probably equate to a small tree inside your home.
+You can save money on printers, papers, ink, paper statement fees, and storage solutions for storing what essentially will probably equate to a small tree inside your home.

 Check out other easy ways of living smarter and helping our fragile planet here.